sunchaserinfo/wp-libravatar-replace/README.md

 **Stable tag:** trunk
 **License:** ISC

-Replaces Gravatar with Libravatar in your WordPress installation.
+Replaces Gravatars with Libravatars in your WordPress installation.

 ## Description ##

-Adds [Libravatar](http://www.libravatar.org/) avatars support to your WordPress installation.
+Replaces Gravatars with [Libravatars](http://www.libravatar.org/) in your WordPress installation.
 Libravatar is an alternative to Gravatar and its API is mostly compatible.

 **Warning!** The plugin is incompatible with it's predecessor, the